 The train lines from the airport run from 6:00 to 22:25, seven days a week.
 The trains leave every 30 minutes.

-If you are going to take a high-speed AVE train from Chamartín or Atocha stations, take advantage of the Combinado Cercanías, which includes a free ticket for you between the airport and the train stations.
+If you’re going to take a high-speed AVE train from Chamartín or Atocha stations, take advantage of the Combinado Cercanías ticket, which includes a free ticket for you between the airport and the train stations.

 The cheapest way to get into Madrid from the airport is to take a bus.